 Yes, you may.

 Please refer to the online application form on our website.
-The application will require information about your startup and your team along with a pitch deck and application video.
+The application will require information about your startup and your team, along with a pitch deck and application video.

 If you did not receive any calls from us, that would mean that the judges did not have any questions for you after watching your pitch video and going through your pitch deck.

-MaGIC will provide co-working space at MaGIC’s building in Cyberjaya for the entire duration of the programme.
+MaGIC will provide a co-working space at MaGIC’s building in Cyberjaya for the entire duration of the programme.